Zachary Wojtowicz

 [cv] [scholar] [email]

-I am a behavioral economist who studies the cognitive processes that underlie preferences, beliefs, communication, and coordination.
-My work applies economic methods to mental resources (especially attention) with the aim of generating novel insights into both minds and markets.
-I am especially interested in theory that deepens our understanding of artificial intelligence, social media, and other emerging technologies.
-If you find this approach intriguing and want to chat, drop me a line!
+I am a behavioral economist who studies the cognitive foundations of beliefs, preferences, and decisions.
+My work applies economic methods to mental resources (especially attention) with the aim of generating novel insights into both individual minds and the institutions that bring them together: markets, organizations, and digital platforms.
+I am particularly interested in theory that deepens our understanding of artificial intelligence and other digital technologies.

 Context and Communication [link]